Ovie Ejaria: Loan to Rangers

+Reading

 On 7 January 2019, Ejaria joined Championship club Reading on loan until the end of the 2018–19 season.
 He rejoined Reading on 8 August on loan for the 2019–20 season, with Reading having an obligation to sign Ejaria permanently at the end of the season.
 On 2 July, Reading confirmed that Ejaria's loan deal from Liverpool had been extended until the end of July to account for prolonged 2019–20 season.

 On 28 August 2020, Ejaria signed a permanent four-year contract with Reading which would earn him an annual salary of £650,000.
+On 18 December 2023, Ejaria left the club by mutual consent.
+Following his release by Reading, Ejaria was reported to have gone on trial with EFL Championship club Plymouth Argyle.
+In October 2024, Ejaria went on trial with Egyptian Premier League club Zamalek, managed by his former Reading Manager José Gomes.

+Oviedo

+In July 2025, Ejaria went on trial with newly promoted La Liga side Real Oviedo, managed by another of Ejaria's previous Reading managers, Veljko Paunović.
+On 13 August, he signed a permanent two-year contract with the club.

 International career

 Ejaria is eligible to represent England or Nigeria internationally.
 He trained with the Nigeria under-17 team in 2013 and stated that his international allegiance lay with the country in 2014.
 However, despite rumours of a senior Nigeria call up being in the offing, Ejaria accepted a call up to the England U20 team on 30 September 2016.
 He made his debut for the Under-20 team on 7 October, in a 3–1 win against Germany, playing the whole match.

 Ejaria was selected for the England under-20 team in the 2017 FIFA U-20 World Cup.
 He made his first start in a game in the first round match against South Korea, and came on as a substitute the quarter-final against Mexico, but was an unused substitute in the final where England beat Venezuela 1–0.

 He was called up for the England under-21 team in March 2018, making his debut in a friendly against Romania.
 He was called up again in May 2018 for the Toulon Tournament but had to withdraw from the squad due to an injury.

 In December 2019, Nigeria national team coach Gernot Rohr urged the Nigeria Football Federation to get Ejaria to switch allegiance to Nigeria.